 Following the correct aftercare during the healing process is super important, both because it will help the piercing heal properly and because not doing so could slow down the process.

-Side Effects of Piercing
+Common Side Effects and Signs of Infection

 - Discharge: It’s completely normal for your piercing to leak some off-white fluid for the first few days.
 This is your body’s natural reaction to a purposeful wound and is meant to protect the area.
-If the discharge keeps happening, however, or the color changes to a murkier yellow-ish hue, that’s a sign that something could be wrong with your new piercing.
+If the discharge keeps happening, however, or the color changes to a murkier yellowish hue, that’s a sign that something could be wrong with your new piercing.

 How to Change Out a Belly Button Piercing

-According to Outland, the top of the jewelry usually comes unscrewed, allowing for the jewelry to be slipped out and easily replaced in the same manner.
-The one thing to keep in mind is to always wash your hands before touching the piercing in any way to avoid irritating it or transferring bacteria.
+According to Outland, the top of belly button piercing jewelry usually comes unscrewed, allowing for the jewelry to be slipped out and easily replaced in the same manner.
+Always wash your hands before touching the piercing in any way to avoid irritating it or transferring bacteria.
 "If you do need help or have questions, a reputable piercer is always willing to help you out," Outland adds.